Billiam/hardcoverapp.koplugin/README.md

 * **Automatically link by title**: If the document metadata contains a title, choose the first book returned from hardcover search results for that title and document author (if available).

-### Track progress frequency
+### Track progress settings

-By default, no more than one update per minute will be sent to Hardcover for page turn events.
-If you don't need updates this frequently, and to save battery, you can decrease this frequency further.
+By default, (when enabled) updates will be sent to hardcover at a frequency you can select, no more often than once per minute.
+If you don't need updates this frequently, and to preserve battery, you can decrease this frequency further.

+You can also choose to update based on your percentage progress through a book.
+With this option, an update will be sent when you cross a percentage threshold (for examppe, every 10% completed).

 ### Always track progress by default